‘Accountability is needed:’ Student loan borrowers call for end to federal MOHELA contract

 We asked Cardona about the calls by borrowers to end the MOHELA contract.

-“We’ve held servicers accountable by withholding over $9 million in payments if they didn’t do their job,” Cardona said.
-“We recognize that there’s a system that has to be improved and fixed, and we’re taking steps to do that… We’re always looking at ways to improve services and that means when we do contract negotiations and when we’re having feedback and accountability sessions with our contractors, we’re addressing the issues that our borrowers face.”
+“We’ve held servicers accountable by withholding over $9 million in payments if they didn’t do their job,” said Cardona.
+“We recognize that there’s a system that has to be improved and fixed and we’re taking steps to do that… We’re always looking at ways to improve services and that means when we do contract negotiations and when we’re having feedback and accountability sessions with our contractors, we’re addressing the issues that our borrowers face.”

 Cardona did not say if the Biden administration is considering terminating the contract with MOHELA.